man receiving smime encrypted email to his smart device.png

 With S/MIME, you get two core layers of security:

-- Digital signatures: By using a unique signing certificate, S/MIME adds a digital "stamp" to each email that confirms the sender’s identity and ensures the integrity of the content.
-This verifies that the message is genuinely from the person who sent it and hasn’t been tampered with.
+• Digital signatures: Using a unique signing certificate, S/MIME adds a digital "stamp" that confirms the sender’s identity and ensures the content has not been altered.

-- Encryption: S/MIME uses a pair of linked public and private keys to make sure that only the intended recipient can access an email’s content, keeping communications secure and private.
+• Encryption: A pair of linked public and private keys ensures only the intended recipient can access an email’s content.

 S/MIME is built on a cryptographic foundation known as Public Key Infrastructure (PKI).

-This framework is what makes it possible for S/MIME to provide encryption and digital signatures that keep emails secure and authentic.
+This framework provides the basis for the encryption and digital signature functionality that keeps emails secure and authentic.

 The Encryption Process

-S/MIME relies on asymmetric encryption, a system that uses two keys—a public key and a private key—to lock and unlock email content:
+S/MIME uses asymmetric encryption, a system that employs two keys - a public key and a private key - to lock and unlock content:

 Digital Signature Authentication